pavly-remon/Trade-Tracker-App/README.md

-# Account Management System
+# Trade Tracker

-A Desktop Flutter app for windows that aims to manage Bills, Imports, and Exports.
-Also this application is secured with password and data are encrypted
+A Desktop Flutter app for Windows that aims to manage Bills, Imports, and Exports.
+Also, this application is secured with a password and data are encrypted

 This application was built for [Resolution company](https://www.facebook.com/Resolution.Egypt).